 The women surveyed said having a strong network to help was the most important factor in their decision to run.

 According to a national study by the Center for American Women in Politics, women are much more likely to run than men if they’re recruited by others.
 Men don’t need to be asked.

 Fundraising remains a hurdle.
 Studies generally show that women, especially those who become general election candidates, raise as much as men of the same party and running in similar situations (as incumbents, as challengers, or for open seats).

 Nevertheless, women in politics perceive that fundraising is more difficult for them than for men.
 A study of state legislators found that women were significantly more likely than their male colleagues to believe that it is harder for women to raise money.
 In that study, 56% of women state representatives compared with 9% of men state representatives said they believe it is more difficult for women candidates to raise money.
 In contrast, 44% of women state representatives and 90% of men state representatives believe it is equally hard for men and women.

 Among the women state representatives who believe it is harder for women to fundraise, 41% believe the single most important reason it is harder is because women lack the networks that men have.
 The second most common reason was that women are less comfortable asking for money for themselves.

 Why women need to run

 Women bring a different approach and expertise to office that is desperately needed.
 Research shows that women enter public office with specific public policy concerns at a higher rate than men, who are most likely to decide to run for office because they want to be involved in politics.
-Women are also more likely to come from education and healthcare while most male candidates have a legal or business background.
+Women are also more likely to come from education and healthcare industries, while most male candidates have a legal or business background.